A substance added to an oil product in order to improve its properties.

 The resistance to detonation in spark-ignition or compression-ignition internal combustion engines.
 The antiknock value is measured in terms of octane number for gasoline engines and of cetane number for diesel fuels.

-IEA 'Annual Oil Statistics' including crude and petroleum products trade by source and destination for OECD Member countries.
+IEA 'Annual Oil Statistics' including crude and petroleum products supply, demand, refining and trade by source and destination for OECD Member countries.
 These figures are published in the IEA annual volume entitled 'Oil Information'.

 American Petroleum Institute.